What is Hypothyroidism?

 Symptoms of overdosing include:

-- Heart symptoms (rapid heartbeat, palpitations, and wide variations in pulse; possible angina or heart failure)
+- Heart symptoms (rapid or irregular heartbeat, palpitations, and wide variations in pulse; possible angina or heart failure)

 - Agitation, tremor, nervousness, insomnia